WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.3.2

 Controls whether languages database should be updated when running database migration and is enabled by default.
-This setting has not effect on invocation of :djadmin:`setuplang`.
+This setting has no effect on invocation of :djadmin:`setuplang`.

 .. seealso::